MEET COURTNEY AHlSTROM CHRISTY

 Foundation for Appraisal Education

-Board Member and Current Vice President
+Member and Former Vice President

 GEORGIA APPRAISERS ASSOCIATION